A-Z of Canvas Course Features

 Discussions – Canvas provides an integrated system for class discussions, allowing both instructors and students to start and contribute to as many discussion topics as desired.
 Discussions allows for interactive communication between two or more people; users can participate in a conversation with an entire class or group.

 External Apps – can add functionality to a Canvas course.
 An example of a current LTI is Turnitin.
-The request process for external apps is currently on hold and under review during the rollout phases of Canvas at Queen’s.
+The request process for external apps is currently under review during the rollout phases of Canvas at Queen’s.

 Files – As an instructor, Files allows you to store files and assignments within Canvas.
-You can upload one or multiple files, view all details about your files, preview files, publish and unpublish files, set usage rights, and restrict access to files.
+You can upload one or multiple files, view all details about your files, preview files, publish and unpublish files, ‘schedule’ the publishing of files, set usage rights, and restrict access to files.
 You have access to files (documents, images, media, etc.)

 Global Navigation Menu – is located on the left side of every page in Canvas.
 Global Navigation links provide quick access to frequently used Canvas features.
 These links provide access to all your courses collectively.